jaystewartcouk/step-away/README.md

 A simple screen break program.
 "Step away" typically means to physically remove oneself from a situation or environment in order to take a break, clear one's head, or gain perspective.
 This program shows you a blank screen to reminds you to take breaks.

 ## Warnings
+- This is an MVP.
-This is hardcoded to 20 second breaks every 10 minutes and 5 minute breaks every 30 minutes.
+- This is hardcoded to 20 second breaks every 10 minutes and 5 minute breaks every 30 minutes.

 ## Requirements
 `pip install pygame`